• Skip to primary navigation

 Baking powder - The secret ingredient to make extra crispy chicken wings in the oven!
 Be sure to buy the aluminum free kind of baking powder.

 You’re going to need a dipping sauce for these wings!
-Try Homemade Cajun Ranch or Spicy Cajun Garlic Aioli.
+Try Homemade Cajun Ranch or Spicy Cajun Garlic Aioli

 How to make these crispy wings